While many reader comments are available on Amazon.com, these might also be helpful:Where To Purchase

-This new third edition will simply provide you with four things:
+This new and Amazon best-selling 4th edition of Technical Impact will simply provide you with four things:

 More importantly, the book explains how IT professionals and general managers can use collaboration, communication and persuasion to do that.

 More than technology itself, it is about continuously improving IT-business relationships through active interest, involvement and initiative.
 Unlike the ever-changing world of technology, these principles do not change.

 It will also give IT professionals insight into ways to make their IT career last and make it count, remain enthusiastic about their contributions and improve their sense of accomplishment and reward.

 “Finally a book that makes excellence in IT understandable and achievable.
 I talk to CIOs on a regular basis about bringing greater value to their organization.
 I'm convinced that the CIOs that "really get it and do it," must have read this book.
 This book breathes life into the concept that IT is not about bits and bytes.
 It lays out an excellent roadmap to help any organization transform a cost center to a cost avoider and value adder.
 In addition, it provides sage advice on a personal level for career development including how to pick the right employer!
 It is a must read not only for IT professionals but also for any business leader (or soon to be leader).”

 “This tremendously useful guide illustrates how customer satisfaction and bottom-line results are enhanced through effective leveraging of the IT function.
 Al Kuebler provides a roadmap that fosters company-wide collaboration while empowering IT professionals to actively contribute to overall business strategy and leadership.”

 Abe Eshkenazi, Chief Executive Officer, APICS

 “Al Kuebler shows IT managers at all levels how to communicate the benefits of IT in business terms.
 He also shows business leaders what they can expect from an effective IT management function.
 If you want to save money while growing your enterprise with IT, you’ll want to get and use the knowledge in this book.”